smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/loki_dillema.md

 > Percentiles, such as the 95th percentile (p95), are particularly sensitive to the granularity of the input data:
 > - In the **`Direct` QueryExecutor**, the p95 is calculated across all raw data points, capturing the true variability of the dataset, including any extreme values or spikes.
 > - In the **`Loki` QueryExecutor**, the p95 is calculated over aggregated data (i.e. using the 10-second window).
 As a result, the raw values within each window are smoothed into a single representative value, potentially lowering or altering the calculated p95.
 For example, an outlier that would significantly affect the p95 in the `Direct` calculation might be averaged out in the `Loki` window, leading to a slightly lower percentile value.

+> #### Direct caveats:
+> - **buffer limitations:** `WASP` generator use a [StringBuffer](https://github.com/smartcontractkit/chainlink-testing-framework/blob/main/wasp/buffer.go) with fixed size to store the responses.
+Once full capacity is reached
+> oldest entries are replaced with incoming ones.
+The size of the buffer can be set in generator's config.
+By default, it is limited to 50k entries to lower resource consumption and potential OOMs.
+>
+> - **sampling:** `WASP` generators support optional sampling of successful responses.
+It is disabled by deafult, but if you do enable it, then the calculations would no longer be done over a full dataset.

 > #### Key Takeaway:
 > The difference arises because `Direct` prioritizes precision by using raw data, while `Loki` prioritizes efficiency and scalability by using aggregated data.
 When interpreting results, it’s essential to consider how the smoothing effect of `Loki` might impact the representation of variability or extremes in the dataset.
 This is especially important for metrics like percentiles, where such details can significantly influence the outcome.